archphile/thepenguin/content/posts/2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md

 ### Using a Dumbphone

 Being a very active runner lately, I decided to start running without my smartphone, as I wanted to get more focused on my exercise.
-However I needed a phone with me, so I decided to buy the cheapest (I spent 20 euro for that) and smallest phone (Nokia 105 Dual Sim) I could find.
+However I needed a phone with me, so I decided to buy the cheapest (I spent 20 euro for that) and smallest phone (Nokia 130 DS) I could find with bluetooth functionality (to use while driving).

 I got a second SIM with the same number from my carrier and started using it only when I was out running.

 After some months, I now use this phone during the weekend, when I am out with my family and in general, whenever I want to escape from the madness of my smartphone.

 I know that I will never replace my smartphone with a device like that.
 It's too late for me.
 However it's really nice to have this alternative whenever I need it.

+**Note:** When I am out with the dumbphone, in order to follow my GTD system, I usually carry a very small notebook and a pen, in order to note my inbox.
+If I have tasks to do, I either print them if they are a lot, or just write them on the notebook.
+When I am back home, I update my todo.txt on the smartphone or the desktop pc.

 ## Not Giving a Fuck About What Others Say